PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 know the user identity are some examples.

-Many systems exist today, depending on the usage and the consumers: [API keys](https://cloud.google.com/endpoints/docs/openapi/when-why-api-key), sessions, [OAuth](https://auth0.com/intro-to-iam/what-is-oauth-2/) and so on, you can multiply the way to fit with your product and give the best possible user experience.
+Many systems exist today, depending on the usage and the consumers: [API keys](https://cloud.google.com/endpoints/docs/openapi/when-why-api-key), sessions, [OAuth](https://auth0.com/intro-to-iam/what-is-oauth-2/) and so on, you can use a single one or combine them to fit with your product and provide the best possible user experience.

 Here we will use JSON Web Tokens 😃